Our Advice Sheets

 Animals can only be sent to slaughter after the end of the withdrawal period of the veterinary medicinal product that has been administered.

-A record shall be maintained of any medicinal treatment given to animals that are bred or kept for the production of food, wool, or skin, or for other farming purposes, and the number of mortalities found on each inspection.
+A record must also be maintained of any medicinal treatment given to animals that are bred or kept for the production of food, wool, or skin, or for other farming purposes, and the number of mortalities found on each inspection.

 If a veterinary surgeon administers a veterinary medicinal product to a food-producing animal, he must either enter the information in the keeper's records or give it to the keeper in writing (in which case the keeper must enter the details required in his records).